Housing in New Zealand: 19th century

 Houses from this period are divided into cottages and villas.
 The first houses built in New Zealand were cottages.
 Villas were the larger and more expensively built equivalent.
-The typical villa has the kitchen to the rear of the house and separate from the dining room, as food preparation was meant to occur out of sight.
+A typical villa has the kitchen to the rear of the house and separate from the dining room, as food preparation was meant to occur out of sight.
 Villas were the main form of housing in residential areas from after 1840 up to World War I.